marlow75/retropic/README.md

 16M colors total, 2 modes usefull for graphics.

-* none, floyds, apple – first pass dithering used only for 256 colors pictures.
+* none, floyds, apple – first pass dithering.
 Colors of the original picture are replaced by retro machine palette.

 * 320x256, 320x512 (lace), 640x512 (lace) - use 256 colors, palette is result of Kohonen pixel classification.
 * 320x256, 320x512 (lace), 640x512 (lace) - use HAM8 coding, 64 color palette as a result of Kohonen classification.